statusfailed/slidehustle/README.md

 # What is this?

 **Slide Hustle** is a single-file shell script that presents a Markdown file as a slide deck, right in your terminal.

 - One `# Header` per slide
 - No GUI, no browser, no dependencies except [`bat`](https://github.com/sharkdp/bat)
-- Perfect for lightning talks, live coding demos, and [asciinema](https://asciinema.org/) casts.
+- Great for lightning talks, live coding demos, and [asciinema](https://asciinema.org/) casts.

 Example: